 What is Street Photography?

-Street photography is photography that includes random or chance events in public places.
-It can include people and how they behave, becoming a document recording life in a specific time, period and place.
-However, street photography doesn’t always have to include people or getting in people’s faces, you can also take an aesthetic approach by looking at buildings, architecture, colours, lights and shapes.
+Street photography can involve random, spontaneous, chance events in public places.
+It can involve people and how they behave, becoming a document recording life in a specific time, period and place.
+However, street photography doesn’t need people.
+You could take an aesthetic approach to looking at buildings, architecture, colours, lights and shapes.

 Pioneered by people like Paul Martin, there are a number of other famous photographers who are known for street photography including Henri Cartier-Bresson, Walker Evans, Garry Winogrand, and Tony Ray-Jones.
-Have a look through some of their photographs, and you’ll find inspiration, as well as be able to notice how fashions have changed over the years.
+Have a look through some of their photographs for inspiration, and notice how fashions have changed over the years.

-The camera – It’s up to you what you use.
-Some recommend using a small camera, and minimal amounts of kit, but other street photographers have used larger DSLRs like the Nikon D5, and even cameras with a flashgun – hardly subtle!
+The camera – It’s up to you, and will depend on your personal sensibilities about your presence in public.
+Some recommend a small camera and minimal amounts of kit, for obvious reasons.
+Other street photographers have used larger DSLRs like the Nikon D5, and even cameras with a flashgun – hardly subtle!
 Bruce Gilden is famous for using flash in his street photography.
-If you don’t already have a camera, and think Street Photography is going to be your primary subject, then have a look at our guide to the best cameras for street photography.
+If you don’t already have a camera, and think Street Photography is going to be your primary interest, then have a look at our guide to the best cameras for street photography.

 You can use whatever camera you have with you, be that a smartphone, a real camera (more fun), and use autofocus (assuming the camera has it).
 You may prefer to use a camera with an optical or electronic viewfinder, such as a Digital SLR or Mirrorless camera, or you may prefer to “shoot from the hip” and use a camera with a tilting screen, so you can shoot from down low or high up.